Update: ‘Ford’s EV strategy’ updated with ‘Business trifurcation’ section.

 Even before the first-ever electric F-150 can reach customers, news about the second generation Ford F-150 Lightning has started trickling in.
-According to an update from Reuters, Ford is targeting annual production of 160,000 units per annum of the 2025 Ford F-150 Lightning, which the report adds will launch in late-2025.
+According to an update from Reuters, Ford is targeting annual production of 160,000 units of the 2025 Ford F-150 Lightning, which the report adds will launch in late-2025.

 F-150 Lightning Supply & Demand